GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/sugarcrm/index.md

 In order to use the SugarCRM module you will need to have a SugarCRM site, standard OP (like Google or a Gluu Server) and the oxd server.

-- This plugin is compatible with SugarCRM sugarCRM versions: 6.5 - 7.6
+- This plugin is compatible with sugarCRM versions: 6.5 - 7.6

 - If you want to stand up your own OP server, you can deploy the free open source [Gluu Server](https://gluu.org/docs/ce/3.0.1/installation-guide/install/).
 Otherwise we recommend using Google.